ray-project/ray/doc/source/cluster/k8s-operator.rst

 ----------
 Autoscaling logs are written to the operator pod's stdout and can be accessed with :code:`kubectl logs`.
 Each line of output is prefixed by the name of the cluster followed by colon.
-The following command get the last hundred lines of autoscaling logs for our second cluster.
+The following command gets the last hundred lines of autoscaling logs for our second cluster.

 .. code-block:: shell